NimaHatami99/MiniProjects/README.md

 The project explores active contour models for object boundary detection and image segmentation, along with threshold-based segmentation techniques.
 The implementation includes contour-based segmentation using active contours and automatic threshold selection using Otsu's method for separating foreground and background regions.

+### 8. Sudoku Solver Using Hough Transform

+Implementation of a computer vision system for real-time Sudoku detection, recognition, and solving using image processing techniques.

+The project applies edge detection and Hough transform methods to detect Sudoku grid structures from camera frames, extract individual cells, and recognize handwritten or printed digits using generalized Hough-based pattern matching.
+The detected puzzle is then solved and the solution is overlaid onto the original image.